MLB Proposal and Comparison Charts | WTOP

 STEP TWO

-Take the figure for a player after step 1 and multiply by 50.6%, the proration formula in the March 26 agreement between MLB and the MLBPA as applied to an 82-game regular-season schedule (82/162).
+Take the figure for a player after step 1 and multiply by 82/162 (approximately 50.6, the proration formula in the March 26 agreement between MLB and the MLBPA as applied to an 82-game regular-season schedule.

 STEP THREE